Haroon Bhorat

 Haroon Bhorat is Professor of Economics and Director of the Development Policy Research Unit (DPRU) at the University of Cape Town.
-His area of research has concentrated on labour economics and poverty/income distribution mainly in his native South Africa, and recently, been expanded to other parts of Africa - in which he is world-renowned authority.
+His area of research has concentrated on labour economics and poverty/income distribution mainly in his native South Africa, and recently, been expanded to other parts of Africa.

 Early life and education

 Bhorat was born in Roodepoort, a mining town in Gauteng province, South Africa.
 He attended school at Diocesan College (Bishops) in Cape Town before achieving a BA (Honours) in Economics from University of Cape Town in 1991.
 He completed the coursework component of a Master of Economics at the Massachusetts Institute of Technology in 1992, then proceeded to obtain a master's degree and Ph.D., in Economics from Stellenbosch University in 1996 and 2003 respectively.

 Career

 Haroon Bhorat is Professor of Economics, and the Director of the Development Policy Research Unit (DPRU), a university-recognized research unit located within the School of Economics at the University of Cape Town, South Africa.
 He holds an National Research Foundation (South Africa) B2 rating, and with a total citation estimate of over 7700 and an h-index of 47 (as at October 2021), he is one of the most cited South African economists globally.

 He is active on Twitter and features regularly on the DPRU's Facebook and YouTube accounts.